pkvenu/BotKIt/readme.md

 > ### [Facebook Bot Starter Kit](https://github.com/howdyai/botkit-starter-facebook)
 > The Facebook starter kit contains all the code necessary to stand up a Facebook bot on either Facebook Messenger, or Facebook Work Chat.
 With just a few pieces of configuration, set up a bot that automatically responds to messages sent to your Facebook page.
 > #### [![Remix on Glitch](docs/glitch.png)](https://glitch.com/edit/#!/import/github/howdyai/botkit-starter-facebook)
-If you intend to create a bot that lives in Glip, [follow these instructions for configuring your Glip bot](readme-glip.md#getting-started).
+If you intend to create a bot that lives in RingCentral Team Messaging, [follow these instructions for configuring your bot](readme-rc.md#getting-started).

 If you intend to create a bot that lives inside a Twilio IP Messaging client, [follow these instructions for configuring your app](readme-twilioipm.md#getting-started).
 > #### [![Remix on Glitch](docs/glitch.png)](https://glitch.com/~botkit-facebook)